AshwanTariq/prescription-system-for-pakistan/README.md

-# rxpakistan
+# Rx pakistan

-A new Flutter project.
+A new Flutter project where Doctor Create rx for Patient and send rx to nearest pharmacy and admin can ban and unban the drugs and also can watch Stat

 ## Getting Started